-To provide the necessary extra milli-k or reactivity to override the xenon poison growth after a trip from full power, booster rods or absorbers are required.
-Booster rods are enriched fuel rods stored outside of the core until required, whilst absorber rods are stored in the core and are withdrawn to provide the extra milli-k.
+To provide the necessary extra reactivity to override the xenon poison growth after a trip from full power, booster rods or absorbers are required.
+Booster rods are enriched fuel rods stored outside of the core until required, whilst absorber rods are stored in the core and are withdrawn to provide the extra reactivity.
 In Pickering the absorber rods use cobalt for neutron absorption.
-The booster rods used in NPD and Douglas Point are modified MTR flat plate type fuel elements cooled by the low pressure moderator.
+The irradiated cobalt can be sold as a useful bi-product for medical therapy.
+The booster rods used in NPD and Douglas Point are modified flat plate type fuel elements cooled by the low pressure moderator.
 Gentilly required more powerful booster rods due to the large light water load.
 A rod was developed using the techniques developed for the enriched U-Al fuel for NRX and NRU.
-It consists of a fuel bundle made up of 61 elements using U-Al clad in Al as shown in cross-section in Figure 42.
-A more powerful booster rod has been developed for the Bruce reactor and consists of 18 annular elements formed by co-extruding U-Zr with Zr and assembling the six bundles as shown in Figure 43.
-Future booster rods may use Pu instead of U-235 as the enriched material and will be in the form of coated particles of PuO2 dispersed in graphite pellets and sheathed in Zircaloy.
+It consists of a fuel bundle made up of 61 elements using U-Al clad in Al as shown in cross-section in Figure 41.
+A more powerful booster rod has been developed for the Bruce reactor and consists of 18 annular elements formed by co-extruding U-Zr with Zr and assembling the six bundles as shown in Figure 42.
+Future booster rods may use Pu instead of U-235 as the enriched material and will be in the form of graphite coated particles of PuO2 dispersed in graphite pellets and sheathed in Zircaloy.
 This type of booster rod is being built today for testing in Gentilly.

-Figure 42 Gentilly Booster Cross-Section
+Figure 41 Gentilly Booster Cross-Section

-Figure 43 Bruce Booster Fuel String Assembly
+Figure 42 Bruce Booster Fuel String Assembly